usegalaxy-eu/operations/bare_metal.md

 # Bare metal nodes

-We are using a few bare metal nodes form some critical services.
+We are using a few bare metal nodes for some critical services.

 They have  f.q.d.n. assigned by us and are collected [here](https://github.com/usegalaxy-eu/infrastructure/blob/4e22b02395c1bb8872ebda711cc123968ae8589f/dns.tf#L102)